JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/README.md

 ## Pathologies:
 ![](https://github.com/JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/raw/master/images/pathologies.png)

-According to 2010 World Health Organization data: There are more than 39 million blind people where 80% of them could have been prevented!
-This lack of prevention is especially true in developing countries where cataract is still the highest with 51% globally.
+<p align="justify">According to 2010 World Health Organization data: There are more than 39 million blind people where 80% of them could have been prevented!
+This lack of prevention is especially true in developing countries where cataract is still the highest with 51% globally.</p>

-The current standard for the classification of diseases based on fundus photography, includes a manual estimation of injury locations  and an analysis of their severity, which requires a lot of time by the ophthalmologist, also incurring high costs in the healthcare system.
-Therefore, it would be important to have automated methods for performing the analysis.
+<p align="justify">The current standard for the classification of diseases based on fundus photography, includes a manual estimation of injury locations  and an analysis of their severity, which requires a lot of time by the ophthalmologist, also incurring high costs in the healthcare system.
+Therefore, it would be important to have automated methods for performing the analysis.</p>

-Rapid and automatic detection of diseases is critical and urgent in reducing the ophthalmologist's workload.
+<p align="justify">Rapid and automatic detection of diseases is critical and urgent in reducing the ophthalmologist's workload.</p>

 ## Deep learning architecture:
 ![](https://github.com/JordiCorbilla/ocular-disease-intelligent-recognition-deep-learning/raw/master/images/deeplearningdesign.png)